Multiplicity Versus Buchsbaumness of the special fiber cone: Introduction

-where $Q=(a_1,\ldots,a_d)\subset I$ is a minimal reduction of $\I$, see \cite[Theorem 2.4]{rossi-valla}.
-We also prove it in Theorem \ref{theorem:master-relation-I-admissible}.
-In the case, when $A$ is Cohen-Macaulay, we have $e_1(\I)\geq 2e_0(\I)-2\ell(A/I)-\ell(I/(I^2+Q).$ In \cite{elias-valla} and \cite{GR}, authors proved that the equality $e_1(\I)=2e_0(\I)-2\ell(A/I)-\ell(I/(I^2+Q)$ holds true if and only if $I^3=QI^2$ and $Q\cap I^2=QI$.
-In this case, the associated graded ring $G(I)$ of $I$ is Cohen-Macaulay.
-Further, Corso \cite{Corso09} conjectured and proved for $d=1$ that if the equality in \eqref{very-1st-eqn} holds for $\m$-adic filtration $\{\m^n\}$ and $A$ is a Buchsbaum local ring, then the associated graded ring $G(\m)$ of $\m$ is a Buchsbaum ring.
+where $J=(a_1,\ldots,a_d)\subseteq I$ is a minimal reduction of $\I$, see \cite[Theorem 2.4]{rossi-valla}.
+When $A$ is Cohen-Macaulay, authors in \cite{elias-valla} and \cite{GR} proved that the equality in \eqref{very-1st-eqn} holds true if and only if $I_{n+1}=JI_n$ for all $n\geq 2$ and $J\cap I_2=JI_1$.
+In this case, $G(\I)$ is Cohen-Macaulay.
+Now suppose that $A$ is a Buchsbaum local ring and Then Corso \cite{Corso09} proved that $G(I)$ is a Buchsbaum ring in case of $d=1$ and $I=\m$.
 Rossi and Valla in \cite[Theorem 2.1]{rossi-valla} generalized Corso's result for modules.
-In \cite[Theorem 1.2]{ozeki12}, Ozeki extended Corso's result for arbitrary dimension.
-Furthermore, Ozeki in \cite{ozeki13}, discussed the equality in \eqref{very-1st-eqn} for $\m$-primary ideals in arbitrary dimension.
-He proved that under the conditions (C1) and (C2) given below, if the equality $e_1(I)-e_1(Q)=2e_0(I)-2\ell(A/I)-\ell(I/(I^2+Q)$ holds and $A$ is a Buchsbaum local ring then the associated graded ring $G(I)$ is Buchsbaum with $\mathbb{I}(G(I))=\mathbb{I}(A)$.
-In this paper, we extend Ozeki's result for an $I$-admissible filtration $\I$.
-First consider the following conditions.
+In \cite{ozeki12} and \cite{ozeki13}, Ozeki extended Corso's result for an $ \m$-primary ideal in an arbitrary dimension.